guillaumelobet/science_valorisation/readme.md

 > altmetrics are non-traditional metrics proposed as an alternative to more traditional citation impact metrics, such as impact factor and h-index.

+Tracks impact in social media and web 2.0 platforms, such as:

+- Twitter
+- Mendeley
+- Facebook
+- Blogs
+- figshare
+- github
+- pubmed
+- ...
+- ...

 ![Screenshot of Altmetric.com article presentation](https://raw.githubusercontent.com/guillaumelobet/science_valorisation/master/images/figure3.png)

 #### Source